mas-bandwidth/gafferongames/content/post/why_cant_i_send_udp_packets_from_a_browser.md

 Now that the client and server are fully connected they can exchange UDP packets bidirectionally.
 Typical game protocols sent player inputs from client to server at a high rate like 60 times per-second, and world state from the server to client at a slightly lower rate, like 20 times per-second.
 However more recent AAA games are increasing the server update rate.

 If the server or client don't exchange a steady stream of packets, keep-alive packets are automatically generated so the connection doesn't time out.
 If no packets are received from either side of the connection for a short amount of time like 5 seconds, the connection times out.

 If either side of the connection wishes to cleanly disconnect, a number of _connection disconnect packets_ are fired across redundantly, so that statistically these packets are likely to get through even under packet loss.
 This ensures that clean disconnects happen quickly, without the other side having to wait for time out.

 # Conclusion

 Popular web games like [agar.io](http://agar.io) are effectively limited to networking via WebSockets over TCP, because WebRTC is difficult to use in a client/server context.

-One solution would be for google to make it _significantly_ easier for game developers to integrate WebRTC data channel support in their dedicated servers.
+One solution would be for Google to make it _significantly_ easier for game developers to integrate WebRTC data channel support in their dedicated servers.

 Alternatively, [netcode.io](http://netcode.io) provides a much simpler 'WebSockets for UDP'-like approach, which would also solve the problem, if it were standardized and incorporated into browsers.